scala/scala3/docs/docs/contributing/debugging.md

 assertPositioned(tree.reporting(s"Tree is: $result"))
 ```

-`def (a: A) reporting(f: given WrappedResult[T] => String, p: Printer = Printers.default): A` is defined on all types.
+`def (a: A).reporting(f: given WrappedResult[T] => String, p: Printer = Printers.default): A` is defined on all types.
 The function `f` can be written without the argument since the argument is `given`.
 The `result` variable is a part of the `WrapperResult` – a tiny framework powering the `reporting` function.
 Basically, whenever you are using `reporting` on an object `A`, you can use the `result: A` variable from this function and it will be equal to the object you are calling `reporting` on.

 ## Printing out trees after phases
 To print out the trees you are compiling after the FrontEnd (scanner, parser, namer, typer) phases: